GicheruBenjamin/PyWork/Readme.md

 ## Lambda curring(curr.py)
 One can actually use lambda funcs to curr another lambda function.
 Have it inside another allows one to call their args side by side.()()

+## Dict call and access ways(access.py)
+Instead of using dict[key] to get the value of a key one can use dict.get(key) to get the value of the key.